dedickinson/community/tutorials/deploy-dependency-track/index.md

 - `/api/version` - the service version
 - `/api/swagger.json` - the OpenAPI definition

-Once you have the Dependency Track API and frontend running, you're ready to login to the frontend - just head to the relevant domain:
+Once you have the Dependency Track API and frontend running, you're ready to login to the frontend.

-- If you used the Cloud Run pathway, you can determine the URL by running `gcloud run services describe dependency-track-frontend`.
-- If you went the GKE route, you will have designated a domain name for the URI.

 Once you've accessed the frontend, enter `admin`/`admin` for the initial login username/password - you'll be prompted to set up a better password.